toolness/abasic/README.md

-ABASIC is a simple Rust-based, first-generation BASIC interpreter.
+ABASIC is a simple Rust-based BASIC interpreter.

 This interpreter was made primarily for learning and personal edification.
 It is [missing features](#limitations) from mainstream implementations